twitter-research/cwn/README.md

 In order to run an experiment on the SR benchmark, run the following:
 ```
-sh exp/sr.sh
+sh exp/sr.sh <k>
 ```
+Replacing `<k>` with the a value amongst `4`, `5`, `6` (this corresponds to the maximum ring size employed in the lifting procedure).
 The shell script will internally run the `exp/run_sr_ex.py` script, passing the required parameters.
 The script will instantiate and run a CIN model on all the SR families, repeating each experiment with 5 different random seeds.
-It will then print on screen the failure rate statistics on every family, and also dump this result on file, under `exp/results/sr/`.
+It will then print on screen the failure rate statistics on every family, and also dump this result on file, under `exp/results/sr-<k>/`.

 _Note_: before the inference starts, the script will perform the appropriate ring-lifting procedure on the SR graphs in the family.

 Finally, the following command will run the MLP-sum (strong) baseline described in the paper:
 ```
-sh exp/sr_base.sh
+sh exp/sr-base.sh
 ```
+Results will be written under `exp/results/sr-base-<k>/`.